obidegain/tech_cv_creator/README.md

 This project provides a Python script that generates a professional PDF resume using the LaTeX document preparation system.
 It includes a customizable template where you can add your personal details, work experience, education, certifications, and languages.

+## Requirements

+To run this project, you need the following dependencies:

+- Python 3.x
+- [pylatex](https://github.com/JelteF/PyLaTeX) library for generating LaTeX documents
+- LaTeX distribution (for compiling the document)
+- `latexmk` tool (for building the PDF)

 ## Create virtual enviroment

 ```bash